LinerSu/nyu-pl-spring-20-rec/Week 07/README.md

     return 0;
 }
 ```
-1. In c programming, we know that c is using static scoping.
+1. **[Medium]** In c programming, we know that c is using static scoping.
 What does this program print when it runs?

 	<details><summary>Solution</summary>
 	<p>